charlesot/git-tutorial/README.md

-# BMI calculator
+i# BMI calculator
 This project we are going to write a python program to calculate the BMI

 Measurements :

-Weight( Kgs)
+1. Weight( Kgs)

-Height (meters)
+2. Height (meters)

 BMI = Weight/ (Height * Height )

 we will use the BMI to determine whether the user is overweight , Normal or underweight .

+This is the last edit

+Thanks you !